fluencelabs/fluid/README.md

+# Fluid

-# Fluid – decentralized twitter-like feed built on Fluence with SQLite
+Decentralized twitter-like feed built on Fluence.

+This project is an example of how to link and use **SQLite WASM** with modules written in **Rust** or **AssemblyScript**.

+For more info, please take a look at subprojects' READMEs.

 ## Workshop
-Workshop scenario could be found [here](https://fluence.dev/page/fluid)
+Workshop scenario could be found [here](https://fluence.dev/page/fluid).

-# SQLite + (Rust | AssemblyScript)
-This project is an example of how to link and use SQLite WASM with modules written in Rust or AssemblyScript.

-For more info, please take a look at subprojects' READMEs